rostools/cog-flow-intro/git.md

 ## Introduction

 This post will briefly go over what Git and version control is all about.
-Since [git-scm](https://git-scm.com/) has some great documentation, cheat sheets, and introductory videos, go check out their documentation.
-We will link some of them below as well. ... :warning: will we though? :warning:
+Furthermore, we'll go through what repositories are (and the interaction between local and remote repositories), as well as take a look at how Git tracks files and file changes.

 ## What is Git?